CritFailMods/Icarus-Mods/README.md

 * Buffs that were 900sec are now 1200sec
 * Buffs that were 1200sec are unchanged

-**WORKSHOP ITEM REPAIRS: >> (Only included in FHComplete) <<**
-* All MXC, Shengong, and Inaris tools and weapons are repairable in-game at either the Machining Bench or Fabricator (depending on the item).
-Repairs will cost Exotic Ore in addition to 2 other materials.
+**WORKSHOP ITEMS: (only part of FHComplete)**
+* O2 tank and canteen come pre-filled
+* Workshop Biofuel can has 100k units of fuel
-* New Larkwell items buffed to 70k health (was 40k), and added more stats to the items to make them better.
-See Workshop in-game for more details.
+* Larkwell items buffed to 400k health

 **POWER NETWORK & FUEL: >> (Only included in FHComplete) <<**
 * Biofuel Generator and Solar Panel both support a power network of 50,000 (up from 5,000)